-It’s a good long distance cruiser with high levels of comfort but show it a corner and things are less impressive.
-A slightly higher driving position than most hatchbacks will appeal to some but practicality is hindered by an oddly-shaped boot.
+It’s a good long distance cruiser with high levels of comfort, but show it a corner and things aren't as impressive.
+A slightly higher driving position than most hatchbacks will appeal to some but practicality is hindered by an oddly-shaped boot and cramped rear.

-Infiniti is a subsidiary of Nissan, created with the aim of making premium cars that will sell with a premium pricetag attached.
-Because of its relationship with Nissan you can expect to see shared parts from the Japanese manufacturer’s other models but also from Nissan’s Alliance partner Renault and Mercedes, which shares its A-Class platform with the Q30.
+Infiniti is a subsidiary of Nissan, created with the aim of making more luxury-biased cars that will sell with a premium pricetag attached.
+As you'd expect parts are shared from the Japanese manufacturer’s other models, but also from Nissan’s Alliance partners Renault and Mercedes, which shares its A-Class platform with the Q30.

-So far Infinitis have mainly been aimed at the American market with UK sale largely restricted to the fleet sector.
+So far Infinitis have mainly been aimed at the American market, with a limited and expensive range ensuring UK sales have been slim.
 However, the Q30 is trying to change all that.
-It’s an important car for the UK because it’s built in Sunderland and it’s also more attractive to private buyers on the European market because of its smaller dimensions.
+It’s an important car for the UK because it’s built in Sunderland and it’s also more attractive to private buyers on the European market due to its smaller dimensions.

 Image 5 of 12

 There are two bodystyles to choose from, the standard Q30 or the pumped-up Sport version.
-The later sits 15mm lower, has a more sporty interior and larger bumpers.
-Those who want a taller, SUV-inspired version will soon be able to order the QX30 - a crossover version of the car.
+The latter sits 15mm lower, has sportier seats, bigger wheels and tweaked bumpers.
+Those who want a taller, SUV-inspired version will soon be able to order the QX30 - a crossover version with a raised up body.

 Infiniti believes the Q30 sits between the compact hatchback and crossover segments, so in theory it stands against no rivals in it’s sector.
-However, it is very similar to the Mercedes A-Class which is shares numerous parts and engines with.
+However, it is very similar to the Mercedes A-Class (and GLA) in terms of interior design and engines.

-The Q30 is available with four engine choices, 1.5 and 2.2-litre diesels and 1.6 and 2.0-litre petrol units.
-The 1.6 and 1.5-litre engines are both available with a 6-speed manual or a 7-speed automatic, while the two larger engines are only available with the automatic gearbox but they can be purchased in two- or four-wheel-drive guises.
+The Q30 is available with four engine choices: 1.5 and 2.2-litre diesels and 1.6 and 2.0-litre petrol units.
+The 1.6 and 1.5-litre engines are both available with a 6-speed manual or a 7-speed automatic, while the two larger engines are only available with the automatic gearbox.

 Engines, performance and drive

-The Q30 isn’t fun to drive, but it does make life simple.
-The 1.5-litre turbodiesel is expected to be the most popular as it is the most efficient and offers the best economy.
+The Q30 isn’t particularly fun to drive, The 1.5-litre turbodiesel is expected to be the most popular as it is the most efficient, while performance is adequate enough.

 The manual gearbox is a little bit disappointing.
-The Q30 is claiming to be a premium car but its self-shifter doesn’t offer a sophisticated experience and the automatic DCT gearbox is smoother.
+The Q30 is claiming to be a premium car but its self-shifter doesn’t offer a sophisticated experience.
+The automatic DCT gearbox is smoother, however.

 Image 6 of 12

 The most popular engine for the Q30 is expected to be the 1.5-litre turbodiesel.
-Although it might seem like a very boring choice, for most buyers it will be more than enough.
+Although it might seem like a dull choice, for most buyers it will be more than enough.

-The 1.5 was quite noisy, but more powerful engines are available with noise cancelling through the speakers to cut out some of the road roar.
+The 1.5 isn't the quietest unit, but more powerful engines (like the punchy 2.2-litre diesel) are available with noise cancelling technology in the speakers to cut out some of the clatter.

 MPG, CO2 and running costs